Spannakin/WildGetaway/README.md

 ### Testing

 #### Site Navigation
-   **User Story: As a user, I want to be able to easily access contact information for the hoiday site **
+   **User Story: As a user, I want to be able to easily access contact information for the holiday site **

    **User Story: As a user, I want to be able to contact the site directly from the website **

   * Plan

   To make the contact information for the information for the holiday site accessible through a section within the webpage and quickly accessible to the user through a link in the fixed navigation panel.
-Within this section there will be a form where the user can send a message directly to the holiay site with their query.
+Within this section there will be a form where the user can send a message directly to the holiday site with their query.

   * Implementation

-  I have created a section on the webpage for the user to find the contact information for the hioliday site, including the address and telephone number. within this section I added a form element that is made up of two required firleds for their name and email as well as a text are for the user to express thier query to be summited directly to the holiday site.
+  I have created a section on the webpage for the user to find the contact information for the holiday site, including the address and telephone number. within this section I added a form element that is made up of two required fields for their name and email as well as a text are for the user to express their query to be submmited directly to the holiday site.

   The contact section of the web page has a link in the navbar (which was implemented from Bootstrap) of the site so that the user can quickly access this are of the webpage.

   * Test

-  To test that the contact section was easliy accessible from the navbar I tested the links to ensure that it was working correctly.
+  To test that the contact section was easily accessible from the navbar I tested the links to ensure that it was working correctly.

   * Result